Army Basic Combat Training

 These values form the basis of your soldier character and they sustain a soldier in times of both peace and conflict.
 You'll study Army ethics, standards of conduct, human awareness, race relations, and prevention of sexual harassment.

 While at Army Basic Training, trainees receive nine weeks of Army Training where they learn to become soldiers.
-This training is divided into three phases.
+This training is divided into three, three-week phases.

 To graduate from Basic Combat Training, soldiers must complete all training events during the nine week cycle.
 Some examples are: